SSS/GNU system - Manual & Documentation

 • includes non-guix software channel by default, so as to allow installation of convenient software to which few/no libre alternatives exist.

-When keybindings (shortcurts) are defined, the following legend applies (a la Emacs):
+When keybindings (shortcurts) are defined or mentioned, the following legend applies (a la Emacs):

 term meaning